 “I’ll tell you the address,” I said.
-Once I was done, I immediately switched into work mode.
+Once I was done, I immediately switched to work mode.

-“Okay, your brother is sending help, I’m gonna go get my medical kit in my apartment, whatever you do, just...
-Keep breathing, okay?”
-The wolf looked at me and whined weakly before I sprinted to my apartment.
+“Okay, your brother is sending help, I’m gonna go get my medical kit in my apartment, whatever you do, just keep breathing, okay?”
+The wolf looked at me and huffed weakly before I sprinted to my apartment.
 I picked up a toolkit and a medical bag before running back towards her, ignoring the body in the hallway.

-I moved quickly, washing my hands in the kitchen sink and opening my bag, slipping my hands into gloves.
+I washed my hands in the kitchen sink and slipped my hands into gloves.
 I took out a sterile syringe and immediately got to numbing the wound.
-There was a deep wound, some kind of laceration, just above her left thigh that cut straight towards her stomach, which was probably why she was lying on her right side.
+It was deep, some kind of laceration, just above her left thigh that cut straight towards her stomach, which was why she was lying on her right side.
 Fortunately, wolves healed quickly, so it was no longer as deep as it probably was.
-But it still needed to stop bleeding – and to heal in the right form, otherwise she’d lose too much blood and I doubt we would be able to get her off this floor alive.
-I began to numb the area with an the injection, talking to her as I did this to make sure she was still conscious.
-I began to clean up the wound, washing it clean with what I had and moving the flesh around, making sure that most of the fur was out of the way.
-I cut parts of the skin, wincing as she screamed and moved about, making me apply more anesthesia.
-I sighed as I continued to work, I placed a gauze against the wound and cut up the edges, numbing it along the way and making sure I had enough light.
+But it still needed to stop bleeding – and to heal in the right form, otherwise, she’d lose too much blood and I doubted that she'd be able to get off this floor alive.

-It didn’t take me too long– but I did finish with more than enough blood on my jeans, blood on the floor, blood on my hands, and basically enough blood to drown myself in.
-Okay, I’m exaggerating.
-But there was a lot even for a werewolf to bleed out from.
-Thankfully, my patient was still breathing, though she’d passed out a while ago.
-When I checked, the stitches I had placed had already started to pull everything together.
-All she needed now was to not shift until that healed up - because she could rip that whole thing apart and bleed to death if she shifted back into human form.
+It didn’t take me too long– but I did finish with more than enough blood on my jeans, on the floor, my hands, and enough blood to drown in.
+There was a lot even for a werewolf to bleed out from.
+Thankfully, she was still breathing, though she’d passed out a while ago.
+When I checked, the stitches I placed had already started to pull together.
+All she needed now was to not shift until that healed up – otherwise, she'd rip that whole thing apart and bleed to death.
 Grotesque, but true.

-I was putting my tools back into my kit and sighed in relief as I let myself relax now that the job was done.
-The wolf had begun to breathe normally, her eyes slowly blinked awake, glazing over me as the anesthetia continued to numb her senses.
+I placed my tools back into my kit and sighed in relief as I let myself relax now that the job was done.
+I hadn't had such an exhilarating experience since I was a young healer in training at the packhouse back home.
+The wolf had begun to breathe normally, her eyes slowly blinked awake, glazing over me as the anesthesia continued to numb her senses.
 I patted her head.

-I made my way over to my apartment and made a few quick calls about clean up.
-Thankfully, werewolves were pretty good at cleaning up messes – and someone would come by to pick up the dead body rotting next door.
-I didn’t exactly check if he was a werewolf, but I guessed he was, capturing a werewolf, as a human, was no easy business.
+I made my way over to my apartment and made a few quick calls about clean-up.
+Thankfully, werewolves were pretty good at cleaning up messes – and someone would come by to pick up the dead body by tomorrow.
+I didn’t exactly check if he was a werewolf, but I guessed he was.
+After all, capturing a werewolf, as a human, was no easy business.
 I shook my head.
 The guy was dead, any problems he made would be dealt with by the pack.